Dual Randomized Smoothing: Beyond Global Noise Variance: Additional Studies

 Dual RS requires selecting a set of candidate noise variances.
 We conduct an ablation study to study how this choice affects certified accuracy on \cifar.
 In this ablation study, we use the off-the-shelf denoiser and classifier, and train the variance estimator only.
 In addition to the original candidate set $\{0.25, 0.5, 1.0\}$, we evaluate five alternative candidate sets: $\{0.25, 0.5\}$, $\{0.5, 0.625\}$, $\{0.25, 1.0\}$, $\{0.5, 1.0\}$, and $\{0.25, 0.5, 0.75, 1.0\}$.
 For each set, we use the maximum of the candidates as the estimator's global noise level, $\sigma_e$. \cref{fig:abla_sigma_cand} shows the accuracy - $R_{\text{final}}$ curves and \cref{tab:abla_sigma_cand} presents the numerical results.

 Compared with $\{0.25, 0.5, 1.0\}$, using only two candidates ($\{0.25, 0.5\}$, $\{0.5, 0.625\}$, $\{0.25, 1.0\}$, or $\{0.5, 1.0\}$) leads to performance degradation at radii unfavored by the candidate set, but improving the performance at radii favored by the candidate set.
 Specifically, the candidate set $\{0.25, 0.5\}$ and $\{0.5, 0.625\}$ cannot achieve non-trivial accuracy at radii larger than 2.0, but achieve stronger performance at radii smaller than 2.0.
-The candidate set $\{0.25, 1.0\}$ leads to reduced accuracy in the medium-radii range (radii from 0.75 to 1.25), but improves at both small and large radii (radii smaller than 0.75 or larger than 1.25).
+The candidate set $\{0.25, 1.0\}$ leads to reduced accuracy in the medium-radii range (radii from 0.75 to 1.00), but improves at large radii (radii larger than 1.00).

 Increasing the number of candidates, e.g., using $\{0.25, 0.5, 0.75, 1.0\}$, does not improve performance over $\{0.25, 0.5, 1.0\}$, potentially due to the increased difficulty of accurately estimating the optimal $\sigma$ and obtaining a sufficiently large certified radius for the estimated $\sigma$.